AsemTayeh/SimonSaysGame/README.md

 and code reuse, as well as flexibility for expansions or new features.

 ### Tech stack:
-- HTML.
+- HTML
-- CSS.
+- CSS
-- JavaScript.
+- JavaScript

 Screenshots:
 ### Main screen: